 Disordered play An autistic toddler usually ignores other children and prefers to play alone.
 The child may spend hours repeatedly laying out objects in lines, sitting silently in an apparent trance-like state, concentrating on only one object or topic (and any attempt to divert the child can provoke an emotional outburst).
 Also, young children with autism are typically unable to engage in make-believe play.

 Disordered speech An autistic child may speak infrequently or remain totally silent.
 When the child does speak, the words may be an echo of what another person said.
 Speech patterns may be different.
 Instead of saying, "I want a sandwich," the child may ask, "Do you want a sandwich?"

 Repetitive behaviors The autistic child may engage in repetitive behavior such as saying the same phrase over and over again or repeating a particular motion, such as clapping, finger-snapping, rocking, swaying and hand-flapping are also common.

-Abnormal behaviors Children with autism may develop
+Abnormal behaviors Children with autism may

-obsessive routines.
-Some may also become hyperactive, aggressive,
+develop obsessive routines.
+Some may also become

-destructive or impulsive.
-Others may intentionally injure
+hyperactive, aggressive, destructive or impulsive.
+Others

 I didn't manage to get the brightness perfect its too bright at the end. the brightness should be more like the start of the autism walk part its seemed to get too bright at the end for some reason.